Troodos Mountains: Geology

-The Troodos Mountains are known for the presence of an undisturbed ophiolite sequence, the Troodos Ophiolite.
-These mountains slowly rose from the sea as a result of the collision between the African and European tectonic plates, a process that eventually formed the island of Cyprus.
-The slowing and near-cessation of this process left the rock formations nearly intact, while subsequent erosion uncovered the magma chamber beneath the mountains, allowing a viewing of intact rocks and petrified pillow lava formed millions of years ago, an excellent example of ophiolite stratigraphy.
-The observations of the Troodos ophiolite by Ian Graham Gass and co-workers was one of the key points that led to the theory of sea floor spreading.
+The Troodos Mountains are known for containing an undisturbed ophiolite sequence, the Troodos Ophiolite.
+The range rose slowly from the sea as a result of the collision between the African and European tectonic plates, a process that eventually formed the island of Cyprus.
+As this process slowed and nearly ceased, the rock formations remained largely intact, while subsequent erosion exposed the former magma chamber beneath the mountains, revealing intact rocks and petrified pillow lava formed millions of years ago - an excellent example of ophiolite stratigraphy.
+The observations of the Troodos ophiolite by Ian Graham Gass and co-workers were among the pieces of evidence that led to the theory of seafloor spreading.
 A detailed descriptive geological survey of Troodos was published in 1959.
-This document predates the modern theory of plate tectonics, but contains exhaustive descriptions of rocks and structures.
+Although it predates the modern theory of plate tectonics, it provides exhaustive descriptions of rocks and structures.

 Climate

-Like the rest of Cyprus, the climate is Mediterranean but with somewhat greater diurnal ranges in temperature than coastal locations.
-For example, at Prodromos, daily mean temperatures are around -8 C in January and 22 C in July.
+Like the rest of Cyprus, the climate is Mediterranean but it has somewhat greater diurnal ranges in temperature than coastal areas.
+For example, at Prodromos, daily mean temperatures are around 4 C in January and 23 C in July.